-New development should positively incorporate existing trees and hedgerows.
-Where this cannot be achieved the onus is on the applicant to justify the loss of trees and hedgerows as part of their Arboricultural Implications Impact Assessment (AIA - further guidance as to the content of such an assessment is provided within the Council's Planning Applications Validation Guide).
+Where this existing trees and hedgerows cannot be positively incorporated into new development achieved the onus is on the applicant to justify the loss of trees and hedgerows as part of their Arboricultural Implications Impact Assessment (AIA - further guidance as to the content of such an assessment is provided within the Council's Planning Applications Validation Guide).
 Where the loss is adequately justified the Council will seek replacement tree planting at the ratios adopted in the Council's Tree Policy (2010), or successor documents.